sunilmbaedu/Zomato-Dashboard/README.md

 👥 Contributors

-<a href="https://www.linkedin.com/in/sunilmbaedu/">Sunil Rajpoot</a>
+Created And Developed By <a href="https://www.linkedin.com/in/sunilmbaedu/">Sunil Rajpoot</a>

-📝 License

-This project is open-source and available under the MIT License.

 📩 Contact

 For queries, suggestions, or collaborations, feel free to reach out:
-📧 Email: your.email@example.com
+📧 Email: sunilkumar796311@gmail.com